Soil pH classes for the world (0-20cm) with relative proportion of dominant class

 Which soils are suitable for rice production?
 Where do degraded soils occur and why did they degrade?
 What is the water holding capacity of these soils?
 When studying global issues such as food security or climate change mitigation, researchers and other interested parties often need detailed soil information.
-ISRIC – World Soil Information, in collaboration with its partners, has developed a wide range of soil-related datasets and webservices that scholars and other stakeholders may use to study such issues.
+ISRIC – World Soil Information, in collaboration with its partners, is developing a wide range of datasets and webservices that are crucial for solving the five big problems of our time: food insecurity, climate change, environmental degradation, water scarcity, and threats to biodiversity; this is "a new era for soil science" writes Rik van den Bosch, Director ISRIC

 Data download facility

 In collaboration, ISRIC has been working for over 40 years on datasets and maps at local, national and global scale and at various resolutions.
-Our site provides access to a data download facility, through which ISRIC project-related data sets can be downloaded.
-A wider range of information (datasets, reports, scanned maps) can be queried and accessed using ISRIC's GeoNetwork metadata service; this service harvests soil-related metadata from a wide range of data providers..
+Our website provides access to a data download facility, through which ISRIC project-related data sets can be downloaded.
+A wider range of information (datasets, reports, scanned maps) can be queried and accessed using ISRIC's GeoNetwork metadata service; this service harvests soil-related metadata from a wide range of data providers.

 World Soil Information Service

-ISRIC is developing a centralized and user-focused database (‘World Soil Information Service’ or WoSIS).
-Here users will be able to easily extract "shared", validated and authorized data from the ISRIC data repository (see Data Policy) - soil profile data as well as area-class soil maps.
+ISRIC is developing a centralized and user-focused database known as WoSIS (World Soil Information Service).
+This service will Here users will be able to easily extract "shared", validated and authorized data from the ISRIC data repository (see Data Policy) - soil profile data as well as area-class soil maps.
 Through a single set of web tools, WoSIS will allow visitors to access, process and visualize various types of soil-related data.